gem/oq-engine/ansible/oqengine/README.md

 Installs the OpenQuake engine on CentOS 7,8 or Ubuntu 18.04, 20.04.

-The Role installs Python 3.8 (it is is not available on the system already) using the follow repositories:
+The Role installs Python 3.8 (if is is not available on the system already) using the follow repositories:

 - CentOS 7: CentOS SCLo RH